wangdi4/llvm/llvm/docs/Intel/XmainProcesses.rst

   #endif // INTEL_FEATURE_AVX3_2
   #endif // INTEL_CUSTOMIZATION

-.. note:: The compiler must build with and without any of INTEL_FEATURE_XXX defined.
+.. note:: The compiler must build with and without any of INTEL_FEATURE_XXX
+          defined.
+If an INTEL_FEATURE_XXX is not defined, the compiler must be fully functional, except for the disabled feature's support.

 To completely exclude a C/C++ file from compilation, when some feature is not enabled, we can use conditional processing of CMake files.
 In the following